Check out our event calendar for upcoming class and workshop dates.

 This two day course will get you comfortable on the road and ready to commute or make those short trips to the store, library, or park.
 This course includes a 3 hour classroom portion as well as a 6 hour road portion.
 You will learn the following: proper bike & helmet fit, safety tips for riding in traffic, techniques for navigating hazardous roads, emergency maneuvers, using public transit with a bike, your legal rights and responsibilities.
 You will also receive hands on instruction on fixing a flat and bicycle adjustments.
 For more course information, schedules, and registration, click here.

-Basic Road Safety
+Basic Bike Safety

-This three-hour course offers the basic information about riding a bike on the road in traffic.
+This 1.5 to 3-hour course offers the basic information about riding a bike on the road in traffic.
 We offer one hour in class, one hour safety maneuvers in a parking lot, and one hour on the road in traffic.
 It is a short introduction to our longer, Smart Cycling class.
 Children who already know how to balance a bike are encouraged to attend, as long as they are accompanied by a chaperone over the age of 16.
 For more course information, schedules, and registration, click here: